GuiPretto/simple-to-do--back/README.md

 ### PostgreSQL
 1. Execute [PostgreSQL 13.0](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) installer.
 For password, type 'postgres', the same as the user, and for port, use the default '5432'.
 2. After installation ends, start pgAdmin4 and search for 'postgres' default database.
-Then right click and choose 'Query Tool'.
+Then right-click and choose 'Query Tool'.
-3. Copy and paste the contents of this [schema](https://github.com/GuiPretto/simple-to-do--back/blob/main/schema.sql) file and execute the query.
+3. Copy and paste the first line of the [schema](https://github.com/GuiPretto/simple-to-do--back/blob/main/schema.sql) file and execute the query.
+4. Then, right-click the newly created database 'simpletodo' and choose once again 'Query Tool'.
+5. Finally, copy and paste the rest of the [schema](https://github.com/GuiPretto/simple-to-do--back/blob/main/schema.sql) file and execute the query.

 Finally, run the main application file as 'Java Application' on Eclipse.